ghiggi/radar_api/docs/source/03_quickstart.rst

     radar_api.available_radars(network="NEXRAD", start_time="1992-01-01", end__time="1993-01-01")

-The available radar networks can be retrieved using:
+The available radar networks can be listed using:

 .. code-block:: python